fafafariba/podland/docs/sample-state.md

       id: 1,
       username: "fafafariba",
       name: "Fariba",
-      image_url: "/image.jpg"
     },
     errors: []
   },
   subscriptions: {
-    subscriptions: { //array of user subscriptions
+    subscriptions: {
+      23: {
+        subscription_id: 23
+        podcasts: [] //Array of user's podcasts
+      }
     },
-    errors: []
+    errors : []
   }
   podcasts : {
-    all: //Array of all podcasts, first 20
+    all: [] //Array of all podcasts
     popular: //Array of podcast objects like below
     featured: //Array of podcast objects selected based on genre },

-  podcastDetail: { //single selected podcasts
+  podcastDetail: {
     podcast:
       {
+      id: 345,
       title: "This American Life",
       description: "From WBEZ Chicago Public Radio, This American Life podcast gives listeners touching, humorous and often unexpected         vignettes of life in America.
-Hosted by Ira Glass, these weekly short stories are an on demand version of the popular radio show and available in Stitcher's Society & Culture station.
+Hosted by Ira Glass, these weekly short stories are an on demand version of the popular radio show
+      and available in Stitcher's Society & Culture station.
 Consistently ranked #1 Podcast in the US.
-New episodes available on Mondays.",
+New episodes available on
+      Mondays.",
       image_url: "http something",
       thumb_url: ".jpg",
       link: "https://www.thisamericanlife.org",
       categories: "Society & Culture",
-      popularity: 4 //number of subscribers
+      popularity: 4,
       episodes: {
-        //Array of episodes
+        [] //Array of podcasts
-        //id, podcast_id, name, description, audio_url, image_url,
-        //thumb_url, episode_no, duration
       }
-    errors: []
     },